csu-hmc/opty/docs/theory.rst

    \mathbf{r}^L \leq \mathbf{r} \leq \mathbf{r}^U \\
    \mathbf{p}^L \leq \mathbf{p} \leq \mathbf{p}^U

-Constraints are commonly:
+These constraints are commonly associated with:

 - path constraints
-- bounds on the trajectories or parameter values
+- maximal bounds on the trajectories or parameter values
-- specific trajectory or parameter values at instances of time
+- specific trajectory values at instances of time

-This type of problem called an `optimal control`_ problem with the objective of finding the open loop input trajectories and/or the optimal system parameters such that the dynamical system evolves in time in a way that meets the objective and constraints.
-This problem can be rewritten as a `nonlinear programming`_ (NLP) problem using `direct collocation`_ methods and solved using a variety of NLP optimization algorithms.
+This type of problem is called an `optimal control`_ problem with the objective of finding the open loop input trajectories and/or the optimal system parameters such that the dynamical system evolves in time in a way that minimizes the objective and enforces the constraints.
+This problem can be rewritten as a `nonlinear programming`_ (NLP) problem using `direct collocation`_ transcription methods and solved using a variety of optimization algorithms suitable for NLP problems.

 .. _optimal control: https://en.wikipedia.org/wiki/Optimal_control
 .. _nonlinear programming: https://en.wikipedia.org/wiki/Nonlinear_programming
 .. _direct collocation: https://en.wikipedia.org/wiki/Trajectory_optimization#Direct_collocation

-The direct collocation formulation formulates the differential equations as discretized constraints using a variety of discrete integration methods and appended as additional optimality constraints to the ones shown above.
-This ensures that the dynamics are satisfied at each discretized time instance and relieves the need to integrate the differential equations as one does in shooting optimization.
+Direct collocation transcribes the continuous differential equations into discretized difference equations using a variety of discrete integration methods.
+These difference equations are then treated as constraints and appended to the explicitly defined constraints shown above.
+These new constraints ensure that the system's dynamics are satisfied at each discretized time instance and relieves the need to sequentially integrate the differential equations as one does in shooting optimization.

-opty currently supports two integration methods: the `backward Euler method`_ and the `midpoint method`_.
+opty currently supports two first order integration methods: the `backward Euler method`_ and the `midpoint method`_.

 .. _backward Euler method: https://en.wikipedia.org/wiki/Backward_Euler_method
 .. _midpoint method: https://en.wikipedia.org/wiki/Midpoint_method

-If :math:`h` is the time interval between the discretized instances of time :math:`t_i`, using the backward Euler method of integration, the approximation of the derivative of the state vector is:
+If :math:`h` is the time interval between the :math:`m`  discretized instances of time :math:`t_i`, one can use the backward Euler method of integration to approximate the derivative of the state vector as:

 .. math::